caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 - **on_demand** <span id="on_demand"/> enables [On-Demand TLS](/docs/automatic-https#on-demand-tls) for the hostnames given in the site block's address(es). **Security warning:** Doing so in production is insecure unless you also configure the [`on_demand_tls` global option](/docs/caddyfile/options#on-demand-tls) to mitigate abuse.

+- **reuse_private_keys** <span id="reuse_private_keys"/> enables reuse of private keys when renewing certificates.
+By default, a new key is created for every new certificate to mitigate pinning and reduce the scope of key compromise.
+Key pinning is against industry best practices.
+This option is not recommended unless you have a specific reason to use it; this may be subject to removal in a future version.

 - **client_auth** <span id="client_auth"/> enables and configures TLS client authentication:
   - **mode** <span id="mode"/> is the mode for authenticating the client.
 Allowed values are: